babelouest/taliesin/doc/API.md

     "name": string, max 128 characters
     "description": string, max 512 characters
-    "scope": string, values available are "me" or "all" "media": [ // List of all media in the playlist
+    "scope": string, values available are "me" or "all" "elements": integer, number of media files in the playlist "media": [ Array of media files in theplaylist
-      {
+			{...}
+		],
+		"stream": [ // List of streams attached to this playlist {
+				"name": string, name of the string
-        "data_source": data_source name of the media
+				"display_name": string, display name of the stream "webradio": boolean
-        "path": relative path of the media
 			}
 		]
   }
 ]
 ```